peruukki/SimpleCurrencyConverter/README.md

 SimpleCurrencyConverter
 =======================

-Convert between South Korean wons and euros, as easily as possible.
+Convert between a few Asian currencies and euros, as easily as possible.

-See the [GitHub page](http://peruukki.github.com/SimpleCurrencyConverter) for more details.
+See the [GitHub page](http://peruukki.github.io/SimpleCurrencyConverter/) for more details.

 ## Development setup